 - Proof of English proficiency (see next section for details);

 - Official secondary school transcript (transcripts not issued in English must be accompanied by official English translations);

-- Official transcript(s) from all colleges or universities attended or to receive possible transfer credit, an official copy of the professionally evaluated foreign transcript(s);
+- Official transcript(s) from all colleges or universities attended, if applicable.
+Or to receive possible transfer credit, an official copy of the professionally evaluated foreign transcript(s);

 - The CMU Notarized Statement(s) of Financial Support and official bank statement(s) showing proof of funds;